bj600800/FAST-flow/README.md

 ⭐ **Bridge Bench and Silicon Research**: Facilitate collaboration between computational scientists and experimental biochemists.

 ## Results
 We have summarized key frontier algorithms in the field of enzyme function research, categorizing them into six main types: enzyme function prediction, catalytic kinetic parameter prediction, solubility prediction, folding stability prediction, thermal stability prediction, and hybrid methods.
 For each algorithm, we collected seven relevant pieces of information: method name, description of method characteristics, algorithm type, dataset, citation, code repository, and online server availability.
-We hope that this comprehensive knowledge base will meet the algorithmic needs of researchers in this domain, facilitating their efforts in enzyme research.
+We hope that FAST-flow, this comprehensive knowledge base, will meet the algorithmic needs of researchers in this field, thereby facilitating their endeavors in enzyme research.

 ## 1. Thermal Stability Prediction (Enzyme catalytic related)
 | Name          | Description                          | Algorithm      | Dataset              | Citation                    | Repository                    | Web Server           |